 What You Should Know About Graduating From College in New Mexico

-When deciding where to attend school, prospective students should consider whether the state they pursue their education has job opportunities for them after they graduate.
-In New Mexico, nearly 180,000 people work in government jobs, making it the largest industry in the state.
-Other top industries include education and health services; trade, transportation, and utilities; professional and business services; and goods-producing.
+When deciding on where to attend school, prospective students should consider the job opportunities that will be available for them after they graduate.
+In New Mexico, the five largest industries are office and administrative support occupations, food preparation and serving, sales, transportation and material moving, and healthcare support occupations.

-Within these industries, there are numerous fast-growing careers for those with bachelor’s degrees.
-Between 2020 and 2030, the careers that are projected to experience the most growth for this education level include fine artists, producers and directors, and museum technicians and conservators.
+There are numerous fast-growing careers for those with bachelor’s degrees in the state.
+Between 2020 and 2030, the careers that are projected to experience the most growth for this education level in New Mexico include fine artists, producers and directors, and museum technicians and conservators.

 The majority of New Mexico students receive financial aid to help fund their education.
-We’ve put together a list of resources that provide information on need- and merit-based scholarships, grants, and student loans.
+The resources listed below can provide you with information on need- and merit-based scholarships, grants, and student loans:

 - New Mexico Higher Education Department.
-This department offers informational resources on state financial aid opportunities and provides funding for educational expenses.
-Through the website, students can learn about programs such as loan-for-service, loan repayment, scholarships, and grants.
+This agency offers helpful resources on state financial aid opportunities and provides funding for educational expenses.
+Through their website, students can learn about programs such as loan-for-service, loan repayment, scholarships, and grants.